 As one of the most inclusive genealogical societies in the country, DAR enjoys 185,000 members across the United States and internationally.
 Any woman 18 years or older -regardless of race, religion, or ethnic background - who can prove lineal descent from a patriot of the American Revolution - is eligible for MEMBERSHIP.

-Our chapter is also part of the Virginia Daughters of the American Revolution (Virginia DAR) that has 130 chapters in seven districts with about 9,000 members across the Commonwealth of Virginia.
+Our chapter is also part of the Virginia Daughters of the American Revolution (Virginia DAR) that has 126 chapters in nine districts with about 9,000 members across the Commonwealth of Virginia.
 Among many other activities, Virginia DAR supports four historically significant properties with ties to the American Revolution: Kenmore, Stratford Hall, Woodlawn Plantation, and Yorktown Custom House.